-Data integrity sets the foundation for any field appraisal.
+Data integrity sets the foundation for any geologic field appraisal.
 Many sources exist for prospect and field data.
 From state databases to log libraries to subscription services, finding reliable data and integrating it into a database creates the first hurdle in a consistent appraisal.
 Aresco takes the stress of data management out of the equation by following proven industry workflows to insure the reliability, accuracy and format of incoming data.

 Well logs hold many of the secrets to unlocking trapped hydrocarbons.
 In order to unlock this information, well logs must go through both basic and advanced interpretation.
 Basic log analysis includes the inspection of spontaneous potential, gamma ray, resistivity, and porosity.
 Advanced analysis includes sonic, magnetic resonance, sigma, imaging, mineral composition, and other tools meant to identify specific rock characteristics.
 Aresco brings all well log outputs into a holistic interpretation to insure the most accurate vision of potential oil and gas reservoirs.